idle-danie/streaming-structured-tutorial/README.md

-# streaming-word-count
+# streaming-structured-tutorial
-streaming-word-count by Kafka-Spark
+streaming-structured-tutorial by Kafka-Spark